diversen/php-markdown-docs/README.md

 ### About

-Simple class that generates simple markdown from php files (using phpdocs format) The real work is done through `Nette\Reflection` https://github.com/nette/reflection
+Simple class that generates `markdown` from `php` source files (using phpdocs format) The real work is done through `Nette\Reflection`.
+See: https://github.com/nette/reflection

-This README.md is created with `php-markdown-docs` using the `test.php` file.
+This README.md is created with `php-markdown-docs` using the [test.php] file.
 Like this:

     php test.php > README.md